 Like many mammals, house mice experience Rapid Eye Movement (REM) sleep, associated with dreaming and increased brain activity.
 During REM sleep, mice may exhibit rapid eye movements, twitching of the facial muscles, and irregular breathing.

-Our next mouse fact addresses the negative reputation of these rodents.
 House mice spread disease by biting and contaminating food and water with their waste products.
 For example, mouse urine can trigger allergies in sensitive individuals.
-Children, in particular, may be more susceptible to these allergies due to their developing immune systems.
+Children, in particular, may be more susceptible to these allergies due to their developing immune systems and the fact that house mice live in the same areas they might play (kitchen floors, etc.)

-However, the biggest mouse problem is the deer or white-footed field mice, which can spread diseases like the Hantavirus.
-This virus can spread by touching infected mice or breathing in the fumes released in their urine.
+However, the biggest mouse problem is the deer or white-footed field mice, which can spread diseases like the Hantavirus Pulmonary Syndrome (HPS).
+This virus can spread by touching infected mice or breathing in the fumes released in their urine or dust from mouse droppings.
 It is vital to take precautions when cleaning areas where mice may have lived to minimize the risk of exposure to Hantavirus1.

 Related: Explore our mosquito facts to learn more about animals that can spread disease.